Some More Crochet Easter Eggs

 10. The Continuous Join as you go

-Not to be confused with the Join As You Go method, which still results in lots of ends to sew in (but is useful when using different rounds of colour), The Continuous JAYG has only two ends to sew in and it’s really easy!
+Not to be confused with the Join As You Go method, which still results in lots of ends to sew in (but is useful when using different rounds of colour), the Continuous JAYG has only two ends to sew in and it’s really easy!
 Honestly, if you haven’t done this before, it’s life changing.
 I’ve tried a couple of different methods and the one over at Patchwork Heart is the best.

 11. The Fancy Continuous Join as you go

-I really really want to do this.
+I really, really want to do this.
 You can save time and be pretty!
 It’s the Continuous Flat Braid.
 Same as above, but fancy!!

 12. The Neat Granny Border

-If you’ve gone to the effort of stitching all your granny’s together, the least you can do is make sure they get a beautiful border too.
+If you’ve gone to the effort of stitching all your granny squares together, the least you can do is make sure they get a beautiful border too.
 Too many clusters around the edges can cause a bit of a ruffle.
 Pop over to Bunny Mummy’s guide for how to crochet a flat border.

 crochet blanket enjoying the autumn sunshine.